Chuyển tới nội dung chính

 Authoring flow

-Dashboard saves funnel translated fields through validated authoring helpers so blank noise is trimmed, duplicates collapse predictably, and new locales attach without breaking existing relationships.
+Dashboard forms keep translated fields consistent so blank noise is trimmed, duplicates are avoided, and new locales attach without breaking existing content.

 The authoring flow is straightforward: save copy in the working language, optionally trigger automatic translation, then review variants before publishing broadly.